saturneric/GpgFrontend/SECURITY.md

 ## Platform & Library Support

 According to security concern and my limiting time to contributing, GpgFrontend will gradually drop the support of some old platforms.
+Furthermore, GpgFrontend will try to use newer libraries when it's more secure or taking another advantages.

 Starting from v1.0.0, x32 operating system was no longer support.
 Mainly because I have limit time and the fact that x32 machine is getting less and less in the